 Kairaranga ā-whānau and relevant practitioners use tikanga processes to guide how the whakapapa is researched, such as kanohi ki te kanohi (face-to-face), and how and what information gathered is used for.
 These processes preserve the integrity of whānau whakapapa and safeguard wellbeing within the process.

-Kairaranga ā-whānau and relevant practitioners will facilitate a journey to identify for te tamaiti:
+Kairaranga ā-whānau and relevant practitioners will facilitate a journey to identify for te tamaiti or rangatahi:

 • their hapū, iwi, waka, marae, maunga, awa, roto, ngahere, papakāinga, moana and wāhi tapu connections and affiliations